-A fictionalized account of the last days of Edgar Allan Poe (http://en NULL.wikipedia NULL.org/wiki/Edgar_Allan_Poe), James McTeigue’s 2012 thriller The Raven finds Poe (John Cusack) in pursuit of a killer who is inspired by the author’s own tales of terror.
-Certainly, McTeigue takes liberties with the facts of Poe’s life (and death), but as fantastical as the film’s premise may be, the real circumstances surrounding the poet’s final few days are even more intriguing and — as would be expected from Poe — bizarre.
+A fictionalized account of the last days of Edgar Allan Poe, James McTeigue’s 2012 thriller The Raven finds Poe (John Cusack) in pursuit of a killer who is inspired by the author’s own tales of terror.
+Certainly, McTeigue takes liberties with the facts of the poet’s life (and death), but as fantastical as the film’s premise may be, the real circumstances surrounding his final few days are even more intriguing and — as would be expected from him — bizarre.
 Exactly how did Edgar Allan Poe die?

 Heartbroken following the death of his wife, Virginia, Poe was physically transformed after 1847.
 His health was clearly in marked decline following her passing; one need only compare Poe’s life portraits to see the dramatic change in countenance.
 When the six daguerreotypes taken during the last eighteen months of his life are viewed in sequence following all other known life portraits of Poe, the rapid decline is startling.
 The almost unrecognizable robust man in his early thirties becomes haggard and wan by age forty.

 Could the physical characteristics apparent in just these eleven known life portraits shed some light on the mysterious death of Edgar Allan Poe?